Preparing your first bikepacking trip – Practical guide

 What equipment do you need for eating and cooking?

-For a first bikepacking trip, it’s easier to start without carrying any kitchen equipment.
-You can do your shopping at the end of the day to prepare a cold meal for the evening, or go to a local restaurant.
+For your first bikepacking trip, it’s easier to start without bringing any cooking gear.
+You can then go grocery shopping at the end of the day to prepare a cold meal for dinner, or head to a local restaurant.

 Here’s what you’ll need for a light option: